What Is Spaced Repetition?

 If you repeat learning at the wrong frequency, long-term recall and embedding are diminished.
 If you repeat learning too frequently, retention improvements are redundant as the memory simply hasn’t had a chance to decay.
 If it’s repeated too infrequently then retention and recall lapse and learning needs to be started again.

-Gwern offers great analysis on spaced repetition frequency.
-Their following graphs are instructive.
+Gwern offers great analysis on spaced repetition frequency, whereby their following graphs are instructive.
 They illustrate why cramming is ineffective for anything other than short-term retention but that correct spacing is necessary for the brain to best retain information:

 “During the first year of using the SM-2 algorithm (learning English vocabulary), I memorized 10,255 items.
 The time required for creating the database and for repetitions amounted to 41 minutes per day.
 This corresponds to the acquisition rate of 270 items/year/min.
 The overall retention was… 92%.